abridged/collabland-staking-contracts/README.md

   // Mark it as an extension to staking contracts service extensionFor(STAKING_ADAPTERS_EXTENSION_POINT),
 )
-export class CocoStakingContractAdapter implements StackingContractAdapter {
+export class CocoStakingContractAdapter extends BaseStakingContractAdapter {
   /**
    * The contract address
    */